 To remedy this, you need to change the cleaning water each time you see it get dirty.
 This can be when it changes the color significantly or when you see lots of debris floating on top or at the bottom of the cleaning bucket.

-After cleaning the whole floor, use clean water to rinse it.
+Similarly, after cleaning the whole floor, use clean water to rinse it.
 Change this water the moment you notice it’s become soapy or dirty.

-There are also options that don’t allow the clean and dirty water to mix.
+There are also options that don’t allow clean and dirty water to mix.
 If you can find this setup, you’ll save lots of time and get great results with your cleaning.

 How to Clean Sticky Floors and Remove Residue